TimurKady/django-fast-treenode/docs/cache.md

 ## TreeNode Cache Management

-### First Generation
+### Caching Strategy

-The initial caching mechanism was inherited from the `django-treenode` package and was based on the simple use of Django's built-in cache.
-Each query result was stored in the cache, preventing repeated database queries and thereby improving performance.

-The advantage of this approach was its simplicity: it was easy to integrate and provided a speed boost without complex configurations.
-However, it also had significant drawbacks.
-Since the mechanism did not control the total memory usage, it quickly filled the cache with a vast number of small queries.
-This led to cache system overload, reduced efficiency, and slowed down other parts of the application that relied on the same cache.
-As a result, intensive operations with tree structures could cause memory management issues and impact cache system performance.
+The caching mechanism in TreeNode Framework has undergone a clear evolution from a naive first-generation strategy to a robust, controlled system.

+Initially, it used Django's default cache to store individual query results.
+This was simple and fast, but quickly led to uncontrolled memory growth, especially under frequent tree operations, eventually degrading overall cache performance.

+In the current version, caching is managed through a fixed-size FIFO queue, shared across all TreeNodeModel instances.
+This ensures that the oldest entries are automatically discarded when the memory limit is reached.

+While FIFO is not the most sophisticated strategy, it strikes an effective balance between performance and simplicity, providing predictable behavior and stable memory usage under high load — a significant improvement over the earlier unbounded approach.

 ---

-### Second Generation

-In the current version, the caching mechanism has been enhanced with **memory usage limitation** for all models inheriting from `TreeNodeModel`.
-This was implemented as a **FIFO queue (First In, First Out)**, which automatically removes the oldest entries when the limit is exceeded.

-The choice of FIFO was driven by the package's universality. `django-fast-treenode` is designed to work in various scenarios, so it needed a strategy that efficiently handles evenly distributed queries.
-Even if queries are not evenly distributed in a particular project (e.g., some nodes are accessed more frequently than others), FIFO does not significantly reduce cache performance compared to the first-generation approach.
-However, it prevents uncontrolled memory growth, ensuring stable cache operation even under high request loads.

-#### Key Features
+### Key Features

 **Global Cache Limit**: The setting `TREENODE_CACHE_LIMIT` defines the maximum cache size (in MB) for **all models** inheriting from `TreeNodeModel`.
 Default is **100MB** if not explicitly set in `settings.py`.